sdac-gsme/cbi-inflation-page/README.md

 This command will initiate the scraper script, which will fetch the inflation data and store it in a local file.

-2. Merging and Cleaning Data
+2. Merging and Cleaning Data:
 After fetching the data, you can merge and clean it using the following command:

 ```bash